DataCanvasIO/Hypernets/docs/search_with_dask.md

 `HYN_SEARCH_EXECUTORS` to control the concurrent Dask job number, default is `3`.

-### Setup share storage for distributed Dask cluster
+### Setup shared storage for distributed Dask cluster

 If you plan setup a distributed Dask cluster with multiple nodes to run Hypernets search, a shared storage is required.